a guide to the planning system

 Step 4.
 Order your kit and start building

-Once you have received your building warrant, your custom log house kit can go into production while your builders make a start on the groundworks and foundations.
+Once you have received your building warrant, we will introduce you to Artichouse who will work with you to manufacture your custom log house kit which will go into production while your builders make a start on the groundworks and foundations.

 Kit delivery will be arranged to coincide with completion of the foundations, so construction of the log house kit can commence as soon as it arrives on site.